 The reason to convert traditional IRA funds to a Roth IRA is to lock in today’s potentially lower rates.

 The Biden administration wants to raise the top individual rate to 39.6% from 37%, which currently hits income above $523,601 for individuals (or $628,301 for married couples).

 The IRS rules do not limit how much of a traditional IRA can be converted to a Roth IRA.
 The converted amount hopefully appreciates over time, and withdrawals may be tax-free if certain conditions are met.
 The catch is that when converting, you must pay the taxes due on the conversion amount in the year of conversion.

 Unlike traditional IRAs, Roth plans don’t have Required Minimum Distributions (RMDs) once an investor hits age 72.
 RMDs are taxable, so transferring money to a Roth can lower an investor’s annual tax bill, leaving more money for heirs.

 So, what’s the biggest challenge for investors?
 Determining if the tax bite upfront is worth it.
 If possible, investors may want to use cash from non-retirement savings or brokerage accounts, rather than reducing what is in their retirement accounts to pay a conversion tax bill.

 Complicated Decision Factors

 Taxes aren’t the only issue.
 A conversion doesn’t make sense if an investor is going to need income from his account soon.
 Why?
-If you’re going to pay tax, either way, you’re better off to have a few additional years of growth.
+If you’re going to pay tax, either way, you’re better off having a few additional years of growth.

 A conversion may also not be worth it if an aging investor plans on moving from a high-tax state to retire in a low or no-tax state.
 That’s because there would be no savings on the state taxes owed when transferring a traditional IRA to a Roth.